wp-plugins/cc-coming-soon/readme.txt

 == Description ==

-Coming Soon CC comes with a beautiful professional default template which you can fully customize to your needs.
+Coming Soon CC comes with a beautiful professional default template which you can fully customize to your needs with our amazing visual editor.
 It's simple and flexible and works with any WordPress theme.

 Live preview: [Default Coming Soon Page](https://shop.chop-chop.org/demo/cc-coming-soon-pro/?template=default)